NXP/mcu-smhmi/docs/source/coffee_machine/coffee_machine_cm7.md

 # Boot sequence
 The "main" entry of this project is located in the "coffee_machine/cm7/source/sln_smart_tlhmi_cm7.cpp" file.
 The basic boot up flow is:
-- Board level initialization
+- Initialize board level
-- Framework initialization
+- Initialize framework
-- HAL devices registration
+- Register HAL devices
 - Start the framework
 - Start the freeRTOS scheduler